 - You buy shares of company stock at the exercise price of your employee stock options.

-- The price you pay for your shares is the grant price multiplied by the number of options you exercise.
+- The price you pay for your shares is the exercise price of the stock option multiplied by the number of options you exercise.

 - Because this is a cash exercise, you often need to pay an amount of cash equal to number 2 above.
 This is an out-of-pocket cost that you will need to have readily available.
 It’s possible, subject to the type of stock option that you exercise, that you may need to include the value of the projected tax owed on the exercise in the cash required to exercise.

-Depending on the number of vested options you can exercise and the grant price at which you can exercise them, the out-of-pocket cost of a cash exercise can be a big number.
+Depending on the number of vested options you can exercise and the strike price at which you can exercise them, the out-of-pocket cost of a cash exercise can be a big number.

 Unfortunately, it’s not uncommon to not have the necessary cash available to fund a cash exercise, or a preference to not use cash to pay for the exercise.
-For this reason, many find themselves “priced out” of a cash exercise, forcing them into a cashless exercise via an exercise and hold or a cashless exercise via a same-day sale.
+For this reason, many find themselves “priced out” of a cash exercise, forcing them into a cashless exercise.

 If you are one of those with cash on hand, here are a few things to know before you do a cash exercise:

-- All else being equal, a cash exercise often maximizes the total amount of shares owned outright post-exercise, as compared to the other options.
+- All else being equal, a cash exercise often maximizes the total amount of shares owned outright post-exercise, as compared to the other exercise strategies.